spaghettioh/brackeys-game-jam/jam-release-postmortem.md

 ## Goals

-The ultimate focus during development was the delivery of a completed game concept using an overly simple visual style and controls.
+The ultimate focus during development was the delivery of a completed, playable game using an overly simple visual style, gameplay mechanics, and controls.
 Polish was a primary goal to be met before the release of the game, which meant a clear visual theme, the inclusion of audio in the form of music and sound effects, and a generally clean look and feel.

 ## Motivations